Mold and UV Lights in HVAC: Do They Work?

 blue and red illusion clip art

-UV & Infrared Lights in HVAC Systems — Do They Really Help Prevent Mold?
+UV Lights in HVAC Systems — Do They Really Help Prevent Mold?

 Mold in HVAC systems is a common issue in warm, humid climates like Texas — and it can significantly impact indoor air quality and health.
 Many homeowners are turning to ultraviolet (UV-C) and infrared (IR) lights as part of their mold prevention strategy.